SEO & Visibility

 Inconsistent URLs Mix of www/non-www and trailing slash Breaks linking between entities Choose one format, use everywhere

-Over-populated sameAs Spam directories in sameAs array Dilutes authoritative signals Max 3-5 official sources
+Over-filled sameAs Spam directories in sameAs array Dilutes authoritative signals Max 3-5 official sources

 JSON syntax errors Trailing commas, smart quotes Breaks JSON parsing Validate with JSONLint